kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/variational_auto-encoders.md

 The auto-encoding variational Bayes does not make the common simplifying about the marginal or posterior probabilities.
 Conversely, this algorithm makes it more generally applicable to such problem scenarios including:

-* <font face="Lora">Intractability</font>.
+* &nbsp;<font face="Lora">Intractability</font>.
 1) The integral of the evidence function
 $p_{\theta}(\mathbf{x})=\int p_{\theta}(\mathbf{z})p_{\theta}(\mathbf{x}\vert\mathbf{z})$ is intractable, or else we will be able to differential $p_{\theta}(\mathbf{x})$ w.r.t. $\theta$ directly.
 Or, 2) the exact posterior density
 $p_{\theta}(\mathbf{z}\vert\mathbf{x})$ is intractable, so the EM algorithm cannot be used.
 Or, 3) the required integrals for any reasonable mean-field VB algorithm are also intractable, so the mean-field approach is not possible.
 All these cases appear in the common case of moderately complicated likelihood functions
 $p_{\theta}(\mathbf{x}\vert\mathbf{z})$, e.g. a neural network with a nonlinear hidden layer.
-* <font face="Lora">A large dataset</font>.
-For larger datasets, sampling-based solutions, e.g. Monte Carlo EM, would in general be too slow.
+* &nbsp;<font face="Lora">A large dataset</font>.
+For larger datasets, sampling-based solutions, e.g. Monte Carlo EM,
+would in general be too slow.
 In addition, the SGVB algorithm naturally enables the online learning procedure, an advantage not found in most similar algorithms.

 The authors therefore proposed a solution to three related problems in the above scenario: